librenms/librenms/README.md

 *   based on **jQuery and raphael.js**
 *   **Interactive.** Set a link, a tooltip and some events on the areas of the map
-*   **Plottable cities**  with their latitude and their longitude
+*   **Plottable cities**  Cities can be plotted on the map with circles, squares or images by their latitude and longitude
-*   **Areas and plots colorization.** Mapael automatically sets a color to each area of your map and generates an interactive legend in order to build pretty dataviz
+*   **Areas and plots colorization with legends.** Mapael automatically sets attributes like color and size to each area and plot displayed on map and generates an interactive legend in order to build pretty dataviz
-*   **Easy to add new maps.** Build your own maps based on SVG format
+*   **Easy to add new maps.** Build your own maps based on SVG paths
 *   **SEO-friendly.** An alternative content can be set for non-JS users and web crawlers
-*   **Resizable** Thanks to raphael.js, maps are easily resizable.
+*   **Resizable** Maps are easily resizable.
 *   **Zoom** Zoom and panning abilities.

 ## How to use Mapael